 - 1/4 cup granulated sugar

 - 1 large egg

-- Pour the batter evenly into the pineapple-lined baking pan and bake for 40-45 minutes or until toothpick inserted in the center comes out clean.
+- Pour the batter into the pineapple-lined baking pan.
+Bake in the 350 degree oven for 40-45 minutes or until toothpick inserted in the center comes out clean.